New Workshop: The PIVOT

 ...and I thought it had to be that way in order to continue finding success.

-I'm an artist at heart (and professionally).
-My most joyful, creative and invigorating moments have happened in the studio.
+I'm an artist at heart.
+My most joyful, enlivening moments have happened in the studio.
 Walking into blank studio spaces to co-create with Broken Box Mime Theater, my artistic home in NYC, remains one of my favorite things on planet earth.

 I also spent 20 years in business.
-Top 1%, multiple seven figures sales team, receiving impact awards.
-What a gift that was.
+(Top 1%, multiple seven figures sales team, receiving impact awards.)
+What a gift.
 Developing myself as a leader and coach helped me grow in ways I may not have otherwise.
-Seeing others on my team WIN brings me great joy.
+Seeing someone you've mentored win is pretty awesome.

-But here's what I don't talk about enough.
+But here's what I don't talk about enough - and where I nearly lost my way.

-Then a client pointed out something I couldn't see: the way I approached problems came directly from my theater training.
+Then, a trusted confidante pointed out something I couldn't see: the way I approached problems came directly from my theater training.
 Creative, open, out-of-the-box thinking.
 It was so natural I didn't recognize it as my gift.

 When I found my way back to the studio, I remembered the wisdom that was there all along.